-Dogs are some of the most wonderful furry friends a family can have when they are properly trained, controlled, and socialized.
-Unfortunately, not all people with pets take their duties as responsible dog owners seriously and injuries do occur.
-If you or your child has suffered a dog bite injury, Cressman Law Firm, P.A. can help you take the appropriate legal steps to receive compensation.
+Dogs are some of the most wonderful companions a family can have when they are properly trained, controlled, and socialized.
+Unfortunately, not all people with pets take their duties as responsible dog owners seriously and as a result, injuries can occur.
+These injuries can have a major impact on you for years down the road and are often the source of physical, financial, and emotional burdens.
+If you have suffered a dog bite injury, Cressman Law Firm, P.A. can help you take the appropriate legal steps to receive compensation.
+Contact our firm today.

 Another exception to the strict liability statute comes into play if a dog is unnecessarily provoked, in which case comparative fault must be examined.
 For example, say a small child sneaks up on a dog and yanks its tail, causing the startled dog to turn around and bite the child.
 If you attempt to sue the owner for damages, the court will likely attribute a percentage of the blame on your child and reduce the amount of compensation you can collect from your claim.
-Say the judge determines the child was 30% responsible for the bite.
-You would only be able to collect 70% of the awarded damages.
+Say the judge determines the child was responsible for the bite.
+In this situation, you would only be able to collect damages.